StrikingLoo/strikingloo.github.io/_posts/2019-04-14-k-means-clustering-magic-the-gathering.md

 It let us do that by learning the underlying patterns in the data for us, only asking that we gave it the data in the correct format.

 I encourage you to play with the code here, and try making your own recommendation’s system with a different Dataset, or solving some other problem.
-If you do, please show me your results!
+If you do, please show me your results.
 I wanna see what you come up with.

 In the future, I’d like to do this same analysis using non-professional decks.
 That way, I could make a recommendations engine for casual players (like me).
 I think it would be cool if it worked with almost any card, and not just 642.

 If you want to delve deeper into Unsupervised Learning, I can’t recommend [Introduction to Statistical Learning](https://amzn.to/3RSmJwT) enough.
 That’s the book I learned about K-Means Clustering from.
 It’s also the book thanks to which I finally understood Boosted Trees, though that’s a tale for another article.

 _Liked this article?
-Then please follow me on_ [_Twitter_](https://www.twitter.com/strikingloo), _and consider helping me_ [_maintain my website_](https://www.buymeacoffee.com/strikingloo)_.
-Let me know if you found the article helpful, or if any of it sounds wrong or doesn’t work!_
+Then please follow me on_ [_Twitter_](https://www.twitter.com/strikingloo).
+Let me know if you found the article helpful, or if any of it sounds wrong or doesn’t work._

 Happy coding.